novateams/nova.core/nova/core/roles/caddy/README.md

 ## Role Variables

+Refer to the [defaults/main.yml](https://github.com/novateams/nova.core/blob/main/nova/core/roles/caddy/defaults/main.yml) file for a list and description of the variables used in this role.

 ## Dependencies

 - Depends on Docker and Docker Compose being installed on the host.
 Docker can be installed using the [nova.core.docker](https://github.com/novateams/nova.core/tree/main/nova/core/roles/caddy) role.